FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 they are not familiar with,
 except when passing Trial Output instances to the Manager.

-{::comment}

-    MB84: As we have an exception

-    VP: Reformulate.
-          Conditional MUST has an authoritative prescribed condition, SHOULD gives implementers freedom to choose their own conditions.

-    MK: Edited.

-    VP: Done: Stricter conditional requirements not needed.

-{:/comment}

 &nbsp;
 : Example of an optional attribute:
 The aggregate number of frames expected to be forwarded during the trial,